splynx/docs/files/en/configuring_tariff_plans/capped_plans/capped_plans.md

 ## Monthly Limits (CAP)

-In monthly limits  we can set how much data (in KB, MB, GB or TB) customers are allowed to consume relevant to the internet plan.
+In monthly limits, we can set how much data (in KB, MB, GB or TB) customers are allowed to consume relevant to the internet plan.
 It can be configured based on download, upload or bidirectional usage.
 When the monthly data CAP has been reached, Splynx automatically blocks the customer or reduces speeds according to the configured action or percentage.
-We can choose enable the "_Rollover unused data_" function which means, unused monthly data of the CAP will be added to the data limits of the next month.
+We can choose to enable the "_Rollover unused data_" function which means, unused monthly data of the CAP will be added to the data limits of the next month.
 When this feature is enabled, weekly and daily limits configured in the FUP settings are no longer applied.

 ![Monthly limits](CAP_monthly.png)

 **Parameter descriptions**:

 _Monthly traffic limit_ - the total amount of traffic allowed for the tariff (in KB, MB, GB or TB)<br>
-_Bonus traffic limit_ - amount of non accounting traffic allowed for the tariff(in KB, MB, GB or TB)<br>
+_Bonus traffic limit_ - the amount of non-accounting traffic allowed for the tariff(in KB, MB, GB or TB)<br>
-_Traffic direction_ - direction of traffic to account for the monthly limit.<br>
+_Traffic direction_ - the direction of traffic to account for the monthly limit.<br>
-_Action_ - actions to execute once monthly limit is reached. <br>
+_Action_ - actions to execute once the monthly limit is reached. <br>
-_Auto Top-Up plan_ - tariff to use if customer has auto top-up's enabled.<br>
+_Auto Top-Up plan_ - tariff to use if a customer has auto top-up's enabled.<br>
 _Top-up will disable daily & weekly limits_ - whether top-up data should be included in FUP rules or not.<br>
-_Rollover unused data (monthly)_ - transfer unused data of cap to the next months limits.(when enabled, daily and weekly limits set in FUP are disabled)<br>
+_Rollover unused data (monthly)_ - transfer unused data of cap to the next month's limits. (when enabled, daily and weekly limits set in FUP are disabled)<br>
 _Allow the usage of bonus traffic when normal CAP is finished_ - enables/disables bonus data for customers.

 **Bonus traffic limits**